-- First Day absence procedures followed for all students, text message, phone call, home visit (see attendance policy and CME flowchart). - Students who are Looked After, on a Child Protection plan or have other identified vulnerabilities, such as police notifications of Domestic Abuse with current Early Help services involvement, the social worker/key worker will be informed of absence and any concerns, after period 1 register is taken.
+- Daily attendance monitored by hub team after morning registration - First Day absence procedures followed for all students, text message, phone call, (see attendance policy and CME flowchart). - Students who are Looked After, on a Child Protection plan or have other identified vulnerabilities, such as police notifications of Domestic Abuse with current Early Help services involvement, the social worker/key worker will be informed of absence and any concerns, after period 1 register is taken.
 If there is any doubt as to whether a child may be at risk of harm, the Designated Safeguarding Lead will be consulted. - After 5 days the Local Authority CME team will be informed if no contact has been made with the family, having followed the normal absence process (text messages, phone calls, home visits). - After a maximum of 10 days, the Children Missing Education Form will be completed and further advice sought.